MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

 `https://api.ci.ai.dynamics.com/v1/instances/<your instance id>/data/<custom model output entity name>%3Ffilter%3DCustomerId%20eq%20'<guid value>'`

-1. Replace `<your instance id>` with the ID of your Customer Insights environment which you find in the in the address bar of your browser when accessing Customer Insights.
+1. Replace `<your instance id>` with the ID of your Customer Insights environment, which you find in the in the address bar of your browser when accessing Customer Insights.

 1. Replace `<custom model output entity>` with the entity name you provided during the Model Output Parameters step of the custom model configuration.